 But in the first few months of it’s existence in 1985, the car was sold with a more fragile front bumper, plus some other changes.
 This early type was a Variant.
 In my opinion, this should be called the Early Vintage Hotshot.

 Afterward, the Hotshot was changed so that the front bumper looked different and was stronger, along with a few other changes mainly near the front end.
 This second type was another Variant.
 In my opinion, this should be called the Mid-Vintage Hotshot.

 Later, the Hotshot’s mechanical speed controller was also changed, so that the resistors inside the heatsinks were now molded-in, rather than being loose inside the heatsinks.
 This was Late Vintage Hotshot.

 To my knowledge, all of the original Tamiya Hotshots in the world are one of these three variants.

 In 2007 Tamiya also created a new Model of the Hotshot, with many physical changes, new packaging and most importantly a new product/model number – Tamiya model #58391.
 This is commonly referred to as a “re-release” of the original, but that’s really incorrect (by definition, a “re-release” is an unchanged repetition of something).
 It’s really a “remake” effort, resulting in a whole new Model by the manufacturer, because it has a new Tamiya model number.
 The remake Hotshot is the one on the right in the picture below, and came with different box art and packaging in addition to numerous physical parts and decal differences, as well as use of new materials.

-Hopefully this system makes sense to you, as a way of organizing and defining vintage R/C cars.
-Particularly with respect to things like subtle variants of original releases.
+Hopefully this proposed system makes sense to you, as a way of organizing and defining vintage R/C cars.
+Particularly with respect to things like variants of releases.